abelchiao/genetic-algorithm-visualization/README.md

 Without sufficient diversity, the population would tend to converge on local rather than global optima.
 The evolution of solutions would then be "stuck" and be unable to continue to evolve toward the shortest route.
 The above crossover events help prevent this but having an innate mutation probability also allows the population to "break out" of local optima and continue to seek out the global optima.
+Too high a mutation rate, however, can slow down or prevent convergence on optima by introducing too much randomness.

 Mutation in this algorithm is represented by a chance to randomly swap the position of two cities in a route, thereby ensuring that there is always a source of new routes when building populations.

 #### Implementation: